artisan-roaster-scope/artisan/_devices/mqtt.md

   teaser: assets/images/mqtt-logo.webp
 ---

 Artisan implements versions 5.0, 3.1.1, and 3.1 of the [MQTT protocol](https://mqtt.org/){:target="_blank"} over TCP or WebSockets with optional Transport Layer Security (TLS) and broker authentication.
-Credentials are stored in the operating systems keychain system.
+Credentials are stored in the operating system's keychain system.
 Connect timeout and keepalive periods can be configured.

 # Input Channels